Joseph-Gill/tax-backend/backend/app/notifications/Readme.md

     ...
 ]
 ```
-2.Put any new templates you need into the `templates` folder.

-3.Create a new Notification Type in the django admin using that template.
+2.Create a new Notification Type in the django admin.

 4.Emit a `notify_users` signal anywhere specifying the Notification Type key and additional parameters.